antonfirsov/docs/2016/11-Nov/week4/11-22-2016-week-in-dotnet.md

 * [The DocumentDB client API now supports .NET Core](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-sdk-dotnet-core).
 * [Announcing general availability of Azure Functions](https://azure.microsoft.com/en-us/blog/announcing-general-availability-of-azure-functions/) by Yochay Kiriaty.
 * [How to deploy to Azure Functions using GitHub](http://jameschambers.com/2016/11/deploy-functions-from-github/), [How to organize types in your Azure Function scripts](http://jameschambers.com/2016/11/How-to-organize-types-in-your-scripts/), and [Fan out workloads in Azure Function Apps](http://jameschambers.com/2016/11/Fan-out-workloads-in-Azure-Function-Apps/) by James Chambers.
+* [Using Azure Functions as glue between Octopus deploy and Microsoft Teams Channel](http://blog.deltacode.be/2016/11/17/azure-functions-octopus-deploy-and-microsoft-teams-channel/) by David De Sloovere.

 Games
 -----